Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Local structure of the moduli space

 \end{itemize}

-As it is well known (for example one can see \cite{S}[Section1]), the singularities of $\mdolg$ correspond to strictly semistable bundles.
+As it is well known (for example see \cite[section 1]{S}), the singularities of $\mdolg$ correspond to strictly semistable bundles.
 If a Higgs bundle $(V,\Phi)$ is strictly semistable, then there exists a $\Phi$-invariant line bundle $L$ of degree 0.